 Because of you I have Renee.
 I’ve always said Renee makes me want to be a better man.
 I knew how important a woman would be in life, because of how important you were.
 Renee has given me everything, much like what you did.

 I’m so proud of you.
-When you decided you’d had enough of Dad, you went back to college.
+When you decided to be free you took action and made it happen.
 Armed with nothing more than an RTD bus pass and your incredible will power, you rode downtown and went to college — at night.
 You got a degree, a government job, you made it.
-You finally left him.
+You divorced Dad.
 You made it on your own, just like Mary did.
 We watched a lot of Mary Tyler Moore Shows, you never missed one.
 Thanks for saving all your notebooks, I’ll cherish them.

 You saw my pain and anger.
 You helped me see that first, I had to love myself.
 You helped me to understand and accept.
 I knew how important it was to you that I was good, before you left.
 I am.
-We all are.
 Thanks, Mom.

 Our rugs, furniture, flowers, that’s all you.
 My clothes, so you.
 I’ve got your purse and hat by my bedside.
 I’m wearing the Patagonia jacket I left for you — again.
 I’ll wear it often, just like you did.
 I’m going to read all those books Mom, I promise.
 Every time the wild flowers come up I’ll think of you.

 I can still see your face, the last time we talked Thursday night.

 I thought you had more time and of course I wanted more.
 Not enough pictures, but lifetime’s of memories.